-The systems must be submitted to TEA for approval and undergo a data-validation process which will be conducted by Texas Tech University.
+The systems must be submitted to TEA for approval and undergo a datavalidation process, which will be conducted by Texas Tech University.
 As part of the validation process, Texas Tech will:

-- Review alignment between teacher observation ratings and student performance ratings. - Review alignment between student performance ratings and value-added ratings for applicable teachers. - Review data validity by appraiser/rater, by campus, across campuses in a district, and by teaching assignment. - Compare district data to state data by comparing the percentage of teachers across a district put forth for designation to overall district performance.
+- Review alignment between teacher observation ratings and student performance ratings. - Review alignment between student performance ratings and value-added ratings for applicable teachers. - Review data validity by appraiser/rater, by campus, across campuses in a district, and by the teaching assignment. - Compare district data to state date by comparing the percentage of teachers a district puts forth for designation to overall district performance.